What does my dental insurance cover?

 The amount your insurance will pay for a plan year

 How much is the yearly maximum? and when does my plan year start and end?
-Do I have a separate maximum for orthodontic treatments?
+Do I have a seperate maximum for orthodontic treatments?

 The amount you're responsible to pay once a year